Ruthless Quotas at Amazon Are Permanently Maiming Employees

 “I have a lot of anger built up because of everything that’s happened,” he said.
 “He wasn’t an accident.
 He was the patriarch of our family.”

 Candice Dixon remembers her excitement when the Amazon warehouse opened in Eastvale in March 2018.
 The new fulfillment center would help make Amazon the Inland Empire’s largest private employer, offering a decent wage and health benefits—with no experience necessary.
-That fall, Amazon executive Dave Clark chose the Eastvale warehouse to make the announcement that Amazon’s new minimum wage would be $15 per hour.
+That fall, an Amazon executive, Dave Clark, chose the Eastvale warehouse to make the announcement that Amazon’s new minimum wage would be $15 an hour.
 The hundreds of workers crowded around him broke into cheers and applause.

 But the jobs, Dixon soon found, came with a brutal work pace.
 She and other Eastvale workers said nothing was allowed to stand in the way of Amazon’s delivery targets.